 9. Wear sunscreen, unless you just want to get burnt up.

 10. Make a plan for parking.
 The next five tips are about parking.

-11. If you must drive and park, do it early for best street parking selection.
-Prepare to walk.
-Streets in the surrounding half-mile (mile, even) or so will fill up fast.
+11. If you must drive and park, don’t.
+Really.
+Why would you do this?
+I guess if you have it, do it early for best street parking selection in nearby neighborhoods.
+Streets in the surrounding mile or so will fill up fast.
 Some streets will be blocked.
 Please be careful when crossing streets, folks!
 And if you’re driving, take extra care; it’s festival day.

 14. Or, park in the CBU lot and walk over or take a shuttle.
 I always have a hard time confirming this, but in years past, it was $20 per car to park and they had a bus that took you over.

 15. Remember that it’s totally free to enter the festival, so a few bucks for parking or a ride isn’t a big deal.
 Embrace it and enjoy the sights and sounds of this one-of-a-kind festival.

 16. There are three music stages; be sure you don’t miss that part of the Festival.
 Full lineup.